NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Meddling Hands.md

 abilities_mid:
   - name: ""
   - name: "Delicate Fingers"
     desc: "  While the hands of thieves and spies grant the meddling hands exceptional agility and fine manipulation, it leaves the creature uniquely vulnerable to extreme temperatures.
-Whenever the meddling hands takes cold damage, in addition to any other effects of the attack, it becomes Clumsy 1 for 1 round."
+Whenever the meddling hands takes cold damage, in addition to any other effects of the attack, it becomes [[undefined]] for 1 round."

 attacks:
   - name: ""